Battle of the Nevada Complex: Battle

-Convinced of the PVA determination to take the Nevada Complex, General Williams placed the US 1st Battalion, 14th Infantry Regiment under General Acar so that he could commit his reserves to the counterattack.
+Convinced of the PVA determination to take the Nevada Complex, Williams placed the US 1st Battalion, 14th Infantry Regiment under Acar so that he could commit his reserves to the counterattack.
 However the PVA gradually gained control of the northwest portion of Vegas and Turkish casualties were increasing.
 In a desperate effort to blunt the PVA drive, the Turks began a counterattack to clear the hill and they slowly swept the PVA off of Vegas.
 Undaunted, the PVA regrouped and reinforced their offensive units, then came back again.
 The edged their way up Vegas and met the Turks, who refused to move.
 Late in the morning of 29 May, the Turks launched a four-platoon attack that cleared Vegas.
-But the PVA in turn would not accept defeat and sent wave after wave of men against the Turkish positions, as casualties on both sides increased sharply.
+The PVA in turn would not accept defeat and sent wave after wave of men against the Turkish positions, as casualties on both sides increased sharply.
 On Elko the battle continued throughout of the night of 28–29 May, as the PVA increased the pressure against the remnants of the Turkish force on the hill.
-General Acar ordered Lt.
-Col. Carl E. Mann, the commander of the 1st Battalion, 14th Infantry, to send one of his companies to reinforce Elko and to retake Carson on the morning of 29 May.
+Acar ordered Lieutenant colonel Carl E. Mann, the commander of the 1st Battalion, 14th Infantry, to send one of his companies to reinforce Elko and to retake Carson on the morning of 29 May.
 Company B approached Elko from the southeast, overran the PVA around the outpost, and secured the objective after a 25-minute fight.
 Using two platoons in the attack and two in the support roles, Company B then advanced west on Carson.
 Midway between Elko and Carson, the company began to receive heavy automatic weapons, artillery, and mortar fire, and the assault slowed, then halted.
 Withdrawing to Elko, Company B tried twice to gather momentum enough to break through the PVA wall of fire on Carson.
 Each time it failed and had to turn back.
 UN artillery, mortars and automatic weapons could not silence the PVA weapons nor dislodge the defenders.
 After the third assault ground to a halt, the PVA retaliated.
 Six times they crossed from Carson to Elko and on several occasions managed to advance within hand grenade range.
 Company B, supported by artillery, tank, mortar and automatic weapons fire, forced the PVA to break off the attack each time and Elko remained in UN possession.